 Beautifully crafted silver elephant choker necklace.
-Also with matching adorable elephant earrings with red stones.
+Also with matching adorable elephant earrings with green stones.
 Handcrafted in the local villages of India.

 This piece of jewellery is stylishly crafted.
 The elephants have a touch of redstone in the design Such a statement piece.
 Worn quite tight as a choker chain necklace.

 For extra versatility the chain is adjustable by the hook being clipped shorter or longer lengths.
 Such a unique statement piece.

 A Little About the History of Jewellery – Did you know?

 Jewellery (British English) or jewelry (American English; see spelling differences) consists of small decorative items worn for personal adornment.
 Includes items such as brooches, rings, necklaces, earrings, pendants, bracelets, and cufflinks.
 Jewellery may be attached to the body or the clothes.
 From a western perspective, the term is restricted to durable ornaments, excluding flowers for example.